VCA-EPFL/graphiti/Graphiti/Projects/Noc/NOTES.md

 - `Router` is a name which is too generic, we should probably instead have a router string along the line of `RelativeRouter 5 5 Data` or maybe first argument is `Router Arbiter RouterID`

+- With insight, we could have sort of compiled to Constellation right?

 ## Compiling to hadrware